swaptacular/swpt_creditors/README.md

         $ poetry install

-4. You can use `flask run -p 5000` to run a local web server, `dramatiq tasks:protocol_broker` to spawn local task workers, and `pytest --cov=swpt_creditors --cov-report=html` to run the tests and generate a test coverage report.
+4. You can use `flask run -p 5000` to run a local web server, and `pytest --cov=swpt_creditors --cov-report=html` to run the tests and generate a test coverage report.